Have you thought about taking a Chao Phraya River cruise in Bangkok?

-But I digress, so let’s continue with the details of the river cruise in Bangkok which is going to comprise the day trip.
+But I digress, so let’s continue with the details of the river cruise in Bangkok which is going to comprise this exciting day trip.

-As you get closer to the river you can start to hear the sound of the outboard motors and the creaking of the piers as they rise up on the wash from the boats as the plastic rollers screech against the metal poles.
+As you get closer to the Chao Phraya River you can start to hear the sound of the outboard motors and the creaking of the piers as they rise up on the wash from the Bangkok River boats as the plastic rollers screech against the metal poles.

 This place is just a hive of activity with all sorts of watercraft coming and going every few minutes.

-Around this area there are all sorts of touts who will try and convince you to take their tour along the klongs or just go up and down the river.
+Around this area there are all sorts of touts who will try and convince you to take their tour along the khlongs, join a Bangkok dinner cruise or just go up and down the river in their boat.

-If you would like to book the Shangri-La Hotel or just want to read the guest reviews then visit the Agoda website for more information.
+If you would like to book accommodation at the Shangri-La Hotel or just want to read the guest reviews then visit the Agoda website for more information.

-You should ignore all the guys trying to sell you boat tours, because today you are going to take the economy tour of the Chaophrya River.
+You should ignore all the guys trying to sell you boat tours, because today you are going to take the economy tour of the Chao Phraya River.